MOACChain/MOAC-DOCS/Docs/EthToMoac.rst

 ============
 If you want to develop Dapp on MOAC, you should use Solidity.
-MOAC supports the deployment of smart contracts through Remix, wallet.moac.io and For a Dapp that wants to move to MOAC from Ethereum, please follow these steps:
+MOAC supports the deployment of smart contracts through Remix, wallet.moac.io and for a Dapp that wants to move to MOAC from Ethereum, please follow these steps:

 1. Deploy the smart contract: